aardeshir/SciDiscover/README.md

 This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.

+## Disclaimer

+This software is provided "AS IS" without warranty of any kind.
+SciDiscover utilizes Large Language Models (LLMs) and PubTator, which may generate content that is incorrect, incomplete, or misleading despite best efforts to ensure accuracy.

+**Important**: This software is intended to assist scientific research but should not be used as the sole basis for any scientific conclusions, medical decisions, or policy recommendations.

+For the full disclaimer, please see the [DISCLAIMER.md](DISCLAIMER.md) file.

 ## Acknowledgments

 - This research utilizes the Anthropic Claude API